lizlove/bliss/README.md

 License

-Db NYC is MIT Licensed.
+bliss is MIT Licensed.
 See LICENSE for details.